SJLimburg/javascript-challenge/README.md

   - Duration	(of sighting)
   - Comments

 Take a user inputted date and return all records that match that date.

 For this task a date outside of the given range will reuturn an empty table.

 #### Task 2 - UFO-level-2 folder

 Take the data from part one and update the HTML form to allow multiple user inputs.
+Take the user inpouts and filter the data to limit results to matching records.
+Render the filtered data to a new tabel.

      Available user inputs include:
   - Date